Twin pagodas of Baisikou

-The twin pagodas of Baisikou (in Chinese: 拜寺口双塔), located on a mountain slope plateau of Helan Mountain in Helan, Yinchuan, Ningxia Hui Autonomous Region, People's Republic of China, with a distance of 100 meters between them.
-The specific construction time of the two pagodas is not recorded, but based on the surrounding traces of relics and unearthed cultural relics in the pagodas, it can be determined that they were built during the Western Xia period.
-These two pagodas underwent multiple major repairs during the Yuan and Ming dynasties.
+The twin pagodas of Baisikou (Chinese: 拜寺口双塔) are located on a mountain slope plateau of the Helan Mountains within Helan County, Yinchuan City, Ningxia Hui Autonomous Region, People's Republic of China.
+They stand 100 meters apart from each other.
+The specific construction date of the two pagodas is not recorded, but based on the surrounding traces of relics and unearthed cultural relics in the pagodas it can be determined that they were built during the Western Xia period.
+The two pagodas underwent multiple major repairs during the Yuan and Ming dynasties.
 In 1988, the twin pagodas of Baisikou were designated as a national key cultural relic protection unit.

 History

-Baisikou (拜寺口), originally named "Baisikou" (百寺口) derived its name from the numerous temples in this area, numbering over 100 at one time.
+Baisikou (拜寺口, originally written 百寺口, literally: hundred temples mouth [of a gorge]), derived its name from the numerous temples in this area, numbering over 100 at one time.
 The construction time of the twin pagodas is not explicitly documented, but based on the large number of scattered glass component fragments similar in style to those found in the mausoleums of the Western Xia kings, as well as records in local historical chronicles of Ningxia, it can be determined that there were Buddhist temples built here during the Western Xia period.
-These two pagodas can be essentially confirmed to have been built contemporaneously with the Buddhist temples, and both were part of the imperial palace complex of Emperor Wulie of the Western Xia, Li Yuanhao.
+The two pagodas were most likely built contemporaneously with the Buddhist temples, and both were part of the imperial palace complex of Emperor Wulie of the Western Xia, Li Yuanhao.
 Subsequently, the temple buildings around the twin pagodas were destroyed during the Jiajing period of the Ming dynasty.
-In the Ming Dynasty's "Wanli Shuofang New Chronicle", the twin pagodas were recorded as important landmarks in the local area.
-In the fourth year of the Qing Dynasty's Qianlong reign, a magnitude 8 earthquake struck Ningxia, but the twin pagodas remained standing, although the extent of damage is unknown.
+In the Ming Dynasty's "Wanli Shuofang New Chronicle" the twin pagodas were recorded as important landmarks in the local area.
+In the fourth year of the Qing Dynasty's Qianlong reign, a magnitude 8 earthquake struck Ningxia, but the twin pagodas remained standing, although the extent of the damage is unknown.

 In 1986, the cultural relics department of Ningxia organized a major restoration of the twin pagodas.
 During this restoration, archaeologists found that many of the sculptures and brick structures on the pagoda bodies did not conform to the style of the Western Xia period.
 Based on the situation of other repaired pagodas in the vicinity, it was determined that the pagodas had undergone multiple repairs during the Yuan and Ming dynasties, and the pagoda bodies were basically no longer the original structures built during the Western Xia period.
 Additionally, during this restoration, inscriptions in both Tangut and Sanskrit were found on the central pillars at the tops of the two pagodas, which were confirmed by carbon-14 dating to have been made in the late Western Xia period.
 In 1988, the twin pagodas of Baisikou were established as a national key cultural relic protection unit.